mmbajm at leeds dot ac dot uk

 | Home | Research & Selected Writings | Conferences/Workshops | Teaching | CV |

-Hi, I am a final year EPSRC funded PhD candidate in the School of Mathematics at the University of Leeds, supervised by Professor Paul Martin and Professor Frank Nijhoff.
+Hi, I am a final year EPSRC funded PhD candidate in the School of Mathematics at the University of Leeds, supervised by Professor Paul Martin.
+I planning to finish my studies in the Summer of 2026 and I am currently looking for postdoc positions.

 Previously, I have studied integrability (mostly solvability in lattice models) through the lense of the Yang-Baxter equation and related algebraic structures such as quantum groups.
 During this I developed a fondness for special functions :).

-I completed a BSc (with first class honours) at the Australian National University in December 2021.
+I completed a PhB with first class honours at the Australian National University in December 2021.
 My honours thesis was supervised by Professor Vladimir Mangazeev.